meteor/meteor/source/packages/browser-policy.md

 <dt><code>BrowserPolicy.content.disallowEval()</code></dt>
 <dd>
 Disallows eval and related functions.
-The default policy already disallows eval.
+Note: The default policy disallows eval, though for almost all Meteor apps it is enabled by the `dynamic-imports` package
 </dd>

 <dt><code>BrowserPolicy.content.allowInlineStyles()</code></dt>